About me, Patrick Hufschmid and the Workshop

 Very rarely, I do indeed have an instrument for sale.
 Sometimes, I like to fulfill my passion by creating something really unique and putting my skills to the test.
 When I do have the time to build such an instrument, it is then available for sale on my website.
 I don't keep a stock of ready-made guitars.
 My speciality lies in crafting guitars with my unique style, and I offer customization options within that style to meet the unique preferences of each customer.

-Do you offer tremolo or left-handed guitars?
+Do you offer tremolo, left-handed, or bass guitars?

-Unfortunately, I do not offer these options.
+Unfortunately, I do not offer tremolo guitars, left-handed guitars, or bass guitars.

 Sound and Technical Aspects